fuzziqersoftware/newserv/README.md

     * `$minlevel <level>`: Sets the minimum level for players to join the current game.
     * `$password <password>`: Sets the game's join password.
 To unlock the game, run `$password` with nothing after it.
     * `$dropmode [mode]`: Changes the way item drops behave in the current game. `mode` can be `none`, `client`, `shared`, `private`, or `duplicate`.
 If `mode` is not given, tells you the current drop mode without changing it.
 See the "Item tables and drop modes" section for more information.
     * `$persist`: Enable or disable persistence for the current game.
 When persistence is on, the game will not be deleted when the last player leaves.
-The state of enemies and objects on the map will be reset when the last player leaves, but dropped items will not be deleted.
+The state of enemies on the map will be reset when the last player leaves, but dropped items will not be deleted.
 If the game is empty for too long (15 minutes by default), it is then deleted.

 * Episode 3 commands (game server only)
     * `$spec`: Toggles the allow spectators flag for Episode 3 games.
 If any players are spectating when this flag is disabled, they will be sent back to the lobby.